Frequently Asked QuestionsThe Foundation for Northwest Illinois

 Whether it is supporting safe places to play for kids, preserving our streams and wildlife, or encouraging artists to create beauty in our world, the gift you plan today will ensure the exceptional quality of life in our region continues for generations to come.

-What are the financial benefits and tax advantages of gifting through the Freeport Community Foundation?
+What are the financial benefits and tax advantages of gifting through The Foundation for Northwest Illinois?

-The Freeport Community Foundation’s approach offers a number of important financial benefits to donors.
-The Freeport Community Foundation manages a number of funds; and therefore, administrative costs and service fees for any one fund are minimized – meaning less overhead cost to a donor’s fund.
+The Foundation for Northwest Illinois’ approach offers a number of important financial benefits to donors.
+The Foundation manages a number of funds; and therefore, administrative costs and service fees for any one fund are minimized – meaning less overhead cost to a donor’s fund.

 We are a 501(c)(3) nonprofit organization and gifts made to the Foundation generally qualify for the maximum deductions allowed by law for income and estate tax purposes.
 Donors also appreciate the flexibility and ease of using The Freeport Community Foundation.
 Because the legal apparatus is already in place, existing forms are available so that a fund is established, including obtaining all applicable tax advantages, in a very short time.